rladies/rladiesguide/content/rocur/guide/index.en.md

 ## How Curating Works

 -   Each rotating curation (RoCur) begins on **Monday at [7:00 AM Eastern Standard Time](https://www.timebie.com/std/eastern.php?q=7)** and ends the following **Saturday at [12:00 PM Eastern Standard Time](https://www.timebie.com/std/eastern.php?q=12).**
--   Prior to the curation, the curator will receive...
+-   Prior to the curation, the curator will receive an app password, which will serve as your temporary credential to log into the We Are R-Ladies Bluesky account.
+Refer to the [FAQ](https://guide.rladies.org/rocur/faq/) for guidance on using app passwords on Bluesky.
 -   During the curation, the avatar of the We Are R-Ladies Bluesky account will be set to a photo of the curator.
 The admins will update the account profile accordingly.
 -   If applicable, the curator's personal Bluesky handle will also appear in the bio of the We Are R-Ladies Bluesky account.
 You do not need to have a Bluesky account prior to curating.
--   The curator post should introduce themselves to the account followers.
-This could include details such as what they do for work, how they use R, their hobbies, etc.
+-   The curator's first post should introduce themselves to the account followers.
+This could include details such as what they do for work, how they use R, etc.
--   Post throughout the week!
-We do not require that curators post a specific number of times; however, we ask that they be as active as possible during their curatorship.
+-   While we do not require curators to post a specific number of times, we ask that they be as active as possible during their curation.
 -   The following Sunday, RoCur admins will remove the curator's access to the We Are R-Ladies Bluesky account, enabling the next curator to take over.

 ## Curating Agreement

-***By signing on to be a curator, you agree to the following:***
+***By signing on to be a curator of the We Are R-Ladies Bluesky account, you agree to the following:***

 1. Abide by the R-Ladies' [Code of Conduct](https://rladies.org/coc/) in all activities and interactions on the We Are R-Ladies Bluesky account.
-2. You are responsible for all content posted throughout your designated week.
+2. Be responsible for all content posted throughout your designated week.
 RoCur admins will take action if your posts contain racist, sexist, homophobic, or any other harmful content.
 3. Refrain from using obscene or abusive language.
 4. Use inclusive language when addressing the audience.
 Consider using words like *all*, *everybody*, *y'all*, and *folks* since not every member of R-Ladies identifies as female.
 5. Be the sole poster of the We Are R-Ladies Bluesky account during your assigned week.
 6. Do not actively promote or advertise any business or receive remuneration from a third party to do so. *See [Promotional Posting] for more details.*
 7. Do not change the display name, avatar, banner image, or bio of the We Are R-Ladies Bluesky account, unless asked directly to do so.
 8. Do not follow, unfollow, or block any users from the account.
 Additionally, do not engage with individuals via direct messages. *However, if you experience abuse while contributing, you may block the offender.
-In such cases, alert the admins by emailing [weare\@rladies.org](mailto:weare@rladies.org) or posting in the R-Ladies Community Slack, including the offender's handle and a description of the incident.*
+In such cases, alert the RoCur admins by emailing [weare\@rladies.org](mailto:weare@rladies.org) or posting in the R-Ladies Community Slack, including the offender's handle and a description of the incident.*
-9. At the end of your assigned week, revoke access to the We Are R-Ladies Bluesky account from any applications you may have authorized.
+9. At the end of your curation, revoke access to the We Are R-Ladies Bluesky account from any applications you may have authorized.
 10. Prior to the curation, submit a profile picture and a brief biography to be used on the We Are R-Ladies Bluesky account.

 RoCur admins reserve the right to warn or revoke the access of anyone who violates any of the above rules or Bluesky's [Terms of Service](https://bsky.social/about/support/tos).